 • Most monosyllabic nouns (tables, soups, juices);

-• Ending -and I) have nouns I. p. plural:
+• Ending -and I) have plural nouns:

-• neuter nouns (windows, grains, pickles);
+• Neuter nouns (windows, grains, pickles);

 • Most two-syllable nouns with stress on the first syllable (cities, voices, boats);